powa-team/powa/docs/debian_remote_quickstart.rst

 ************

-As the goal of this document is to present how to set up PoWA in remote mode with multiple PostgreSQL servers monitored, here is the topology of our network :
+As the goal of this document is to present how to set up PoWA in remote mode with multiple PostgreSQL servers monitored, here is the topology of our network:
   * powasrv, PoWA repository and Web Server for the UI
   * pgsrv1, PostgreSQL database server #1